ElvenTools/elven-tools-website/src/docs/dapp-structure.md

 ### React custom hooks

-The whole logic is based on custom React hooks.
+The whole logic is based on custom React hooks from [useElven](https://www.useelven.com).
 There are many of them, but generally, the logic isn't very complicated.
-You'll find them here: [hook](https://github.com/ElvenTools/elven-tools-dapp/tree/main/hooks).
+You'll find them here: [hook](https://github.com/useElven/core/tree/main/src/hooks).

 The most difficult to understand and, at the same time, the most important would be probably `useNetworkSync`.
 It is responsible for syncing the whole network, auth providers, and user accounts.
 It is essential to call it as soon as possible.
 If needed, you can also optimize component rerenders.
 The Elven Tools Dapp already has some of the optimization implemented.